 What should I know about storage and disposal of this medication?

 Keep this medicine in the container it came in, tightly closed, and out of reach of children.
 Store the capsules at room temperature and away from excess heat and moisture (not in the bathroom).
-Throw away any medication that is outdated or no longer needed.
-Keep liquid medicine in the refrigerator, closed tightly, and throw away any unused medication after 14 days.
+Keep liquid medicine in the refrigerator, closed tightly, and dispose of any unused medication after 14 days.
 Do not freeze.
-Talk to your pharmacist about the proper disposal of your medication.

 It is important to keep all medication out of sight and reach of children as many containers (such as weekly pill minders and those for eye drops, creams, patches, and inhalers) are not child-resistant and young children can open them easily.
 To protect young children from poisoning, always lock safety caps and immediately place the medication in a safe location – one that is up and away and out of their sight and reach. http://www.upandaway.org

 Unneeded medications should be disposed of in special ways to ensure that pets, children, and other people cannot consume them.
 However, you should not flush this medication down the toilet.
 Instead, the best way to dispose of your medication is through a medicine take-back program.
 Talk to your pharmacist or contact your local garbage/recycling department to learn about take-back programs in your community.
 See the FDA's Safe Disposal of Medicines website (http://goo.gl/c4Rm4p) for more information if you do not have access to a take-back program.

 In case of emergency/overdose

 In case of overdose, call your local poison control center at 1-800-222-1222.
 If the victim has collapsed or is not breathing, call local emergency services at 911.

 What other information should I know?

 Keep all appointments with your doctor and the laboratory.
 Your doctor will order certain lab tests to check your response to dicloxacillin.